 Property management is a minefield of compliance that is best left to the professionals anyway.
 12% for someone to overlook all the aspects of the tenancy and property management is a great deal.

-It means it gives you the time and flexibility to best utilize your time, resources, and money towards other investments that could open another avenue of recurring incoming for you and your family.
+It means it gives you the time and flexibility to best utilise your time, resources, and money towards other investments that could open another avenue of recurring incoming for you and your family.

 There are probably a hundred other points I could make about cutting costs and saving money.
 Such as shopping around different contractors for quotes on repairs and doing the bookkeeping yourself.
 But those are obvious, even to someone that doesn’t own a rent income property.